Video Content

 Illegal Bug Fixes

-Players should communicate with the list team as regularly as possible when creating custom bug fixes!
 Submitting an illegal bug fix alone is not grounds for a player ban; however, repeatedly submitting prohibited bug fixes prior to clearing them with the team may result in a player ban.

 Custom Speed Changes

-Although this issue is not necessarily considered a “bug”, certain conditions may cause a level to desynchronize with its song, especially in longer levels.
 Players are allowed to add speed changes at transitions to adjust the sync of the level if and only if all difficulty remains unchanged.
 Any player that manually adds speed changes to a level should clear it with the List Team before submitting a record.

 Eligibility of Hacks

-Mega Hack v7
+Mega Hack v7+

 Framerate Guidelines